tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 Walkthrough the solution and highlight the following:

-* Simulating a single price trajectory for a stock, with respect to its average daily return and volatility, is but one pathway of which the stock price could move over time.
+* Simulating a single price trajectory for a stock, concerning its average daily return and volatility, is but one pathway of which the stock price could move over time.
 Therefore, to analyze the possible ranges of where a stock price might end up, multiple simulations of stock price trajectories need to be run.

   ![multiple-stock-simulation](Images/multiple-stock-simulation.PNG)